FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Prints whether the test minigame has started.
 Instead of isPlaying, you can use playerList to display all players participating in the mini-game.
 Other than that, it is replaced with the mini-game data stored separately.

 ### `{color(&aHello)}`
-Replace it with green text
+Replace with green text.
+For servers that support rgb, {color(&F&F&F&F&F)} is possible.

 ### `{numeric(1004)}`
 The number 1004 replaces whether it is a number or not